tomquisel/tomquisel.github.io/index.md

 showme: 1
 permalink: /
 ---
 Hi there!
 I'm Tom.
-I'm an expert in machine learning and large-scale data analysis.
-I have a BS from Carnegie Mellon in Computer Science and 10+ years of experience in the software industry.
+I'm a passionate technology executive who's held leadership roles at three $1B+ software companies.
+I have a BS from Carnegie Mellon in Computer Science and 15 years of experience in the software industry.

 I first worked at [OkCupid](https://www.okcupid.com), growing from a Software Engineering role to leading the technology team as OkCupid's Chief Technology Officer.
 In my technical capacity, I redesigned OkCupid's core matching algorithm and helped build its scalable infrastructure (see my talk on it [here](http://www.youtube.com/watch?v=Vx6cWL4vIvU) and [this Narratively article](http://narrative.ly/the-code-of-love/)).
 In my leadership capacity I focused on servant leadership, creating a culture of trust & ownership, and making great hires while encouraging diversity.
 I'm especially proud of OkCupid's advocacy and [vocal support](http://time.com/44531/okcupid-firefox-mozilla-gay-rights/) for gay, trans, and minority groups.